Andolatam/api-docs/source/includes/_billing.md

 }
 ```

-Endpoint to Get all User's Cards.
-If exist, will return a JSON file with information about cards, else will return an error (616).
+Through this endpoint the users can get information of their credit cards.
+If exist, will return a JSON file with information about cards, else will return an error.

 ### HTTP Request